 Mission from God

-Suu Kyi is accused of violating her house arrest under Section 22 of a security law protecting the state from “subversive elements”.
+Suu Kyi is accused of violating her house arrest under Section 22 of a security law protecting the state from ”subversive elements”.
+Her lawyers argue that section is not valid because it is based on a Constitution abolished years ago.

 Her two female housemates and the American intruder, John Yettaw, are charged under the same law.